 Lukács Baths The waters of the Lukács Baths are meant to cure just about everything — from spinal deformation and vertebral dislocation to calcium deficiency.
 Vibe: For serious spa fans only

-Danubius Health Spa Margitsziget The facilities at the Danubius Health Spa Margitsziget on Margaret Island are rather soulless but modern, and the choice of special treatments is epic.
+Danubius Health Spa Margitsziget The facilities at the Danubius Health Spa Margitsziget on Margaret Island are modern (though rather soulless), and the choice of special treatments is epic.
 Vibe: Pampering and preening